paperless-ngx/paperless-ngx/docs/administration.md

 those which look close according to a given ratio.

-At this time, other metadata (such as correspondent or type) is not take into account by the detection.
+At this time, other metadata (such as correspondent or type) is not taken into account by the detection.

 ```
 document_fuzzy_match [--ratio] [--processes N]